Life As a Medical or Health Services Manager

 Coordination: Adjusting actions in relation to others’ actions.

-In the United States, there were 352,200 jobs for Medical or Health Services Manager in 2016.
+There were about 352,200 jobs for Medical or Health Services Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 20.5% which is above the national average.
 The Bureau of Labor Statistics predicts 72,100 new jobs for Medical or Health Services Manager by 2026.
 There will be an estimated 36,700 positions for Medical or Health Services Manager per year.

 The states with the most job growth for Medical or Health Services Manager are Arizona, Utah, and Nevada.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.